PerceptronV/dudocode/README.md

 2. Add your Python installation to PATH.

-3. To download and install the latest version of Dudocode, run
+3. Dudocode is available as a [PyPI package](https://pypi.org/project/dudocode/).
+To download and install the latest version of Dudocode, run
     ```shell
     pip install dudocode
     ```